Documentation Index

 - First match wins - Rules are evaluated in order from top to bottom.
 Once a rule matches, its output value is used and remaining rules are skipped.

-- Default value — When no rule matches, the attribute is excluded from the product’s calculated object entirely.
+- Default value - When no rule matches, the attribute is excluded from the product’s computed object entirely.
 It will not appear in API responses for that product.

-- Null and empty exclusion — Calculated attributes that evaluate to null or an empty string are automatically excluded from the product data and will not appear in API responses or facet results.
+- Null and empty exclusion - Computed attributes that evaluate to null or an empty string are automatically excluded from the product data and will not appear in API responses or facet results.

 Automatic product recalculation